chris-santiago/dpipes/docs/tutorial-pandas.md

     Note that we only passed a single dictionary to the `dpipes.PipeProcessor` constructor, and it broadcast those keyword arguments to both functions within the pipeline.

+**Although both methods produce identical results, only the use of `PipeProcessor` provides a reusable, modular pipeline object.**

 ### ColumnPipeProcessor

 Finally, if the only keyword arguments to our transformation functions are column names, we can